Delicious homemade rhubarb jam is a perfect way to use up your spring rhubarb. This jam is so tasty on toast or a sandwich.

 The color of rhubarb jam

 The color of rhubarb jam varies, depending on your rhubarb.
-The rhubarb from my garden tends to be more green than red, but my mother in law's rhubarb is very, very red.
+The rhubarb from my garden tends to be more green than red, but my mother-in-law's rhubarb is very, very red.
 When I use her rhubarb in this jam, my jam also turn out really red.

 It can also a light color with a pinkish hue.
 Sometimes it even turns a drab greenish brown color.
 Adding a bit of fresh squeezed lemon juice helps keep the color bright.